John Milton Potter

-John Milton Chase Potter Jr. (October 22, 1906 - January 9, 1947) was the president of Hobart and William Smith Colleges.
+John Milton Chase Potter Jr. (October 22, 1906 – January 9, 1947) was an American academic administrator who served as the president of Hobart and William Smith Colleges.

 Biography

 He was born on October 22, 1906, in Idaho Springs, Colorado, to John Milton Chase Potter Sr. and Camilla Parthenia Barber.
 He became president of Hobart and William Smith Colleges on September 1, 1942.
 He died on January 9, 1947, in Geneva, New York of a coronary occlusion.